alfonsof/terraform-azure-examples/code/06-create-blob-storage/README.md

 This folder contains the create Blob Storage example of a [Terraform](https://www.terraform.io/) file on Microsoft Azure.

-This Terraform file deploys the creation of a container on Microsoft Azure using Blob Storage.
+This Terraform file deploys the creation of a Blob Storage container on Microsoft Azure.

 ## Requirements